porterjs/ECE6780_StandingDesk/README.md

 Our code was modified to exclude the encoder operation as our encoders were broken.
 That functionality could be added back in.

 The motors should be powered using a 24v supply.
-Hardware assembly can be seen with the in the images of the completed project.
+Hardware assembly can be seen with the images of the completed project.

-The HMI controller can be programmed via USB with the <FIX> software.
+The HMI controller can be programmed via USB with a copy of the Nextion Editor software.